-Last year, we celebrated our 50th anniversary by granting the travel wishes of 12 lucky travelers.
-Allison was one of them—her winning story about visiting Vietnam with her dad, a war veteran, inspired us to seek out new perspectives when we travel.
+Traveler Allison was one of our lucky EF 50th anniversary free tour winners—her touching story about visiting Vietnam with her dad, a war veteran, inspired us to seek out new perspectives when we travel.
 She chose our Kenya Wildlife Safari tour as her dream trip, so we caught up with her to see how it went.
 (Spoiler: It was amazing.)

 Africa has always been on my travel wish list.
 I’ve long wanted to see the animals in their natural habitat, and especially do it before the effects of threatened habitats change things too much.
 I had an idea of what a trip to Africa could be like but there are no real words to describe the wonder of seeing the animals out in the wild.

 We were so blessed with the number of animals we saw.
 Of course, there were all of the zebras and wildebeest of the great migration, but we saw the Big Five, too—elephants, buffalo, lions, rhinos, and leopards.
 (We also saw cheetah, giraffes, blotched genet, mongoose, serval, warthogs, hyenas, jackal, hippos, gazelle, dik-dik, waterbuck, topi, vultures, crocodile, python, baboons, monkeys, ostrich, flamingos, and many, many other types of birds.
 Like I said, we were blessed!)